Updated: 646 PM EST Fri Jan 17 2025

 Day 7

-UNTIL 6 AM THIS MORNING
+UNTIL 6 AM SATURDAY MORNING

-6 AM THIS MORNING THROUGH 6 PM FRIDAY
+6 AM SATURDAY MORNING THROUGH SATURDAY NIGHT

 Details:

-Monday:
+Sunday and Monday:

 Forecast Confidence Levels: